ashdavies/talks/whats-new-in-firebase/index.md

 ```

 ^
-- One of the most important things to remember about Firebase is how to structure your data
-- The Firebase Realtime Database does not offer a feasible environment for relational data
-- Data must be de-normalized
 - Data is structured as a Json tree of key, value parameters
+- Data must be de-normalized and some data might need to be repeated
+- Structures do not really support relational data
-- Use uuid as keys rather than using arrays since these are easier to use when calling `setValue` on your data
+- UUID keys easier to index when calling setValue

 ---

 ## What's New?

 ^
-- So what's new with Firebase? and how can you include it in your application?
+- Major changes to how Firebase is included in your project
-- One of the key difference to Firebase then and Firebase now is the set up process
 - It is now fully integrated into Google Services
-- Meaning it can effortlessly interleave with the other aspects of your set up
+- Effortlessly interleave with the other aspects of your set up

 ---